Qytera-Gmbh/Qytera-Gmbh.github.io/articles/drivers/Drivers.md

 }
 ```

 In order for QTAF to be able to find your implementation of the driver, you must also enter the name of the package in which the driver is to be found in the configuration file.
 You can also enter several packages here.
-Qtaf will scan this package for all classes that implement the `AbstractDriver` interface.
+QTAF will scan this package for all classes that implement the `AbstractDriver` interface.

 ```json
 {